StollLab/chiLife/README.md

 ```

 ### Adding user defined spin labels
 Site directed spin labels, and other site directed labels, are constantly being developed.
-To this end χLife makes it
+To this end chiLife makes it
 easy to add user spin labels.
 To add a user defined spin label, all that is needed is (1) a pdb file of the spin label
 (2) A list of the rotatable dihedral bonds, and (3) a list of the atoms where the spin is.